 Chiesa di Sant’Ignazio di Loyola

-A bit later, we arrived in the lovely Piazza di Sant’Ignazio.
+A bit later, we arrived at the lovely Piazza di Sant’Ignazio.
 There, we wanted to visit one other work of art which I considered interesting for Mathieu.
 I’m speaking about Chiesa di Sant’Ignazio di Loyola, in Rome’s historical center.
 The church is famous for two absolutely amazing trompe l’oeil frescoes.

 One is the stunning ceiling which can be easily admired in a well-positioned huge mirror.
 And the second is the dome, which is actually an optical illusion.